Regina-Bass/CSSSecrets/chapter1/README.md

 <img src="maintainability/opticalIllusion.jpeg" alt="optical illusion">
 In the first rectangle, the brown square is mathematically vertically centered, but doesn’t look so; in the second one, it is actually placed slightly above the geometrical center, but it looks more centered to the human eye

+An extremely common example is padding in containers with text.
+Specifying the same amount of padding on all 4 sides will make it look uneven (usually makes top and bottom padding look larger).
+The reason for this is that letterforms are much more straight on the sides than their top and bottom, so our eyes perceive that extra space as extra padding.
+The solution is to specify less padding for the top and bottom sides if we want it to be perceived as being the same.

+### Responsive Web Design
+RWD (Responsive Web Design) has been all the rage over the past few years.
+However, the emphasis is often placed on how important it is for websites to be “responsive,” leaving a lot unsaid about what good RWD entails.

+The common practice is testing a website in multiple resolutions and adding more and more media queries to fix the issues that arise.
+However, every media query adds overhead to future CSS changes, and they should not be added lightly.
+Every future edit to the CSS code requires checking whether any media queries apply, and potentially editing those too.
+This is often forgotten, resulting in breakage.
+The more media queries you add, the more fragile your CSS code becomes.